dspeyer/dspeyer.github.io/unsongrpg.md

 Example DCs:

 * 10: Identify what aspects of the current situation apply to the Vanishing Name
+* 10: Find the minumum action needed to make the current situation a metaphor for something else (as effects placebomancy and yetzirah)
 * 20: Exchange words telepathically
 * 25: Deeper telepathy
 * 25: Obtain crypric prophessies